 Jamaica Medical / Dental Mission

-Every February since 2000, Jamaica Mission has given free services to over 2,500 folks in six different clinics.
+Every February since 2000, the Jamaica Medical/Dental Mission has given free services to over 2,500 people in six different clinics.
 Most of these clinics are in remote areas where people have very limited opportunities for dental, medical, and optical services.
 Our partner sponsors include North Kansas City Rotary Club, Rotary International Foundation and other civic and religious organizations.

 Knitting 4 Peace

 Mission is where our heart lies at Northminster.
 Since early 2017, we have held a Knitting 4 Peace Pod each Friday morning from 9-10 am.
 We knit, crochet, sew or embroider dozens of hats, blankets, towels and more to give to area adult, teen and children’s shelters, Native American aid and disaster relief.
 Our Knitting4Peace group has created and delivered items to the Clay County Clothes Closet, SafeHaven, Youth Street Unit and the Children’s Crisis Center.

 Don’t know how to knit?
 We’d love to teach you!